tricknotes/quipper-rubocop-config/README.md

 Which will automatically install the `.rubocop.yml` which holds the configs.

+### Adding it into a legacy application

 Additionally if this is being installed into a legacy repo or one that already has a lot of files (and thus rubocop errors) you can run:

-`$ bundle exec quipper-rubocop-config --todo` to install automatically install the `.rubocop_todo.yml` file which lists the rules that are currently broken but which you might want to fix later and tells rubocop to ignore them for now.
+`$ bundle exec quipper-rubocop-config --with_todo`

+ This installs the `.rubocop_todo.yml` file which lists the rules that are currently broken but which you might want to fix later and tells rubocop to ignore them for now.

 ## Prepush hook